 Based on interviews with teachers and direct observation at the schools, teachers felt that physical activity was important, but not a priority because teachers were more concerned about preparing students for standardized academic tests.
 Teachers also used physical education time to take students to the restrooms, or they withheld it because of misbehavior.

-Findings from the project are documented in an article entitled “School Reform: The Role of Physical Education Policy in Physical Activity of Elementary School Children in Alabama’s Black Belt Region,” in the American Journal of Health Prevention, available online.
+Findings from the project are documented in an article entitled “School Reform: The Role of Physical Education Policy in Physical Activity of Elementary School Children in Alabama’s Black Belt Region,” in the American Journal of Health Prevention.

 Continued commitment to physical activity.
 When asked if the teachers and principals involved in the study have modified their behaviors since the results were published, Robinson says, “Unfortunately, no.” But undaunted, she has plowed ahead.